Lush voluminous hair that oozes body is always going to be in.

 Such is the case with Velcro rollers.
 Suddenly these old school classics are new again.
 Or maybe it just seems that way.

-So if you’re bothered by the lack of texture or the flatness of your shoulder length locks maybe you should get in on this?
+So if you’re bothered by the lack of texture or the flatness of your shoulder length locks, especially if they’re on the fine side, think maybe you should get in on this?
 As many find they get their best fullness by using Velcro curlers.

 Did you know how you put the rollers in determines the look you get?
 Of course you did.